michaelfranzl/janus-rtpforward-plugin/README.md

 ## GStreamer display

-The following example GStreamer pipeline will output the WebRTC audio and video emitted by this plugin (if the port numbers, the payload numbers, and encoding names match).
-The payload numbers are negotiated dynamically in the SDP exchange, and may differ from browser to browser, and even from session to session.
-You need to inspect each SDP exchange to find them on a per-session basis.
-Such a pipeline is thus best launched programmatically.
+The following example GStreamer pipeline will output the WebRTC audio and video emitted by this plugin (if the port numbers and encoding names match).

 You probably also need to send a PLI to the browser to request a keyframe if the GStreamer pipeline is launched mid-stream.
 The following pipeline will start running only after a keyframe has been received.